Barth syndrome

 Although all of the above are features of other conditions, the severity of their manifestation and the presence of cardiomyopathy should prompt genomic testing for Barth syndrome.

-Barth syndrome is caused by pathogenic variants in the TAZ gene (also called the TAFAZZIN gene) on the long arm of the X chromosome (Xq28).
-These variants result in decreased production of cardiolipin, an important enzyme in phospholipid metabolism and the inner membrane of the mitochondria.
+Barth syndrome is caused by pathogenic variants in the TAFAZZIN gene (formerly known as TAZ) on the long arm of the X chromosome (Xq28).
+These variants result in decreased production of cardiolipin, an important phospholipid (specialized type of fat), in the inner membrane of the mitochondria.

 Inheritance and genomic counselling